eosnetworkfoundation/docs/docs/50_eos-evm/30_developer-guide/50_develop-eos-evm-smart-contracts-with-remix.md

 To compile the `Storage` sample smart contract, right click on the `1_Storage.sol` file and chose `Compile` menu option.

-\
 ![remix compile](./resources/remix_compile.png)

 The compilation for this smart contract is instant and, if successful, you will notice a green mark on the solidity compiler switch button on the right side of screen.
 Click on that button to open the `SOLIDITY COMPILER` panel.

 #### Solidity Compiler Panel
-\

 ![remix compile panel](./resources/remix_compile_panel.png)

 If the compilation fails you will notice a red icon instead of the green one.
 If you click on it you will find details about the compilation errors on the `Solidity Compiler` panel.

- You will return to this panel later, after you deploy the smart contract, and if you want to [verify](#verify-the-smart-contract) the deployed smart contract.
+You will return to this panel later, after you deploy the smart contract, and also if you want to [verify](#verify-the-smart-contract) the deployed smart contract.

 ## Connect To EOS EVM